zombie2256/bigdata/spark/examples/streaming/word_count_kafka/README.md

     # Include Kafka binaries in the path.
 HDP includes the kafka and installs at /usr/hdp/current/kafka-broker
     export PATH=$PATH:/usr/hdp/current/kafka-broker/bin

-    # Locate the kafka brokers
-    # The kafka brokers inform zookeeper about their IPs adresses.
-Most of the eco-system considers the zookeeper as a central registry.
-    # First launch zookeeper client
-    zookeeper-client

-    # I found the for me the location of one of the brokers was ip-172-xx-xx-xxx.ec2.internal:6667

     # Create the topic
     # Replace localhost with the hostname of node where zookeeper server is running.
 Generally, zk runs on all hosts on the cluster.